 You need regular medical and eye exams to monitor for symptoms and complications of sarcoidosis.

 Drugs that may be prescribed include the following:

-- Nonsteroidal anti-inflammatory agents may be used to treat musculoskeletal symptoms.
+- Nonsteroidal anti-inflammatory agents to treat musculoskeletal symptoms

-- Pulmonary rehabilitation programs may help improve lung function.
+- Pulmonary rehabilitation programs to improve lung function

 To help minimize your symptoms, follow these guidelines: